POST OFFICE VEHICLE CLUB

 the photographs already available in our “Trucks in Britain” books.
 We can sometimes help with transfers to

 restore preserved vehicles to their original condition.
-We are recognised by the DVLA as the
+We are recognised by the

-vehicles.
-If your vehicle needs its original
+Office vehicles.
+If your vehicle needs

-vehicle.
+preserved vehicle.
 We publish a “Preserved

 Vehicle Guide” that lists details of all former GPO, Post Office and BT

 vehicles in preservation.
-We attend a number of vehicle rallies
+We attend a number of

-each year.
-Please e-mail us at POVCpreservation@aol.com for
+e-mail us at markskillen@btinternet.com

-details of forthcoming rallies.
-LINKS
+for details of forthcoming rallies.
+LINKS TO OTHER SITES |

 |